DhanaBalan2001/MentorStudent---FRONTEND/README.md

 Backend: API FOR MENTOR AND STUDENT ASSIGNING

-  1. Description :
+  1. Overview :

        -  The backend for this project is developed using Node.js and Express, with MongoDB as the database.
        -  It includes APIs to manage mentors and students, as well as to handle their assignments.

-  2. APIs Overview :
+  3. APIs Overview :

        -  Create Mentor API